Soojin-Lee0819/introduction-to-interactive-media/midtermProject/journal.md

 ## JOURNAL ENTRIES

 ### October 9
 I was super interested in it after watching Professor give us a tutorial in class.
 After looking at the website we were given in class for character sprites, I found a character sprite of the default player.

+![](images/charactersprite.png)

 After tinkering around with a code and searching tutorials on YouTube, I was able to get it to work properly.

-![](images/charactersprite.png)
+It now walks whenever the player presses the arrow keys.
+What I don't know how to do is to make the character turn when it moves left, right now it looks like it's moonwalking.

 ![alt-text](images/walk.gif)